Arkadipta-Kundu/eatthatfrog/README.md

 # Eat That Frog 🐸

 ## Overview
-The Task Completion Calculator is a simple web application built using HTML, CSS, and JavaScript.
+The Eat That Frog is a simple Task Completion Calculator is a simple web application built using HTML, CSS, and JavaScript.
 It allows users to calculate their completion score based on the number of tasks completed in different categories.

 ## Features
 - Users can input the total number of tasks and the number of tasks completed for each category.